a0ivanov/aimp-control-plugin/ReadMe.txt

 AIMP Control plugin.
 Copyright (c) 2011, Alexey Ivanov

 To know about build procedure please see HowToBuild.txt file.
-Used software listed in LibrariesUsedInProject.txt
+Used software listed in LibrariesAndToolsUsedInProject.txt file.

 Content of directories in project root: